The Articles of Organization is the LLC formation document you file to officially form a limited liability company (LLC).

 What are Articles of Organization in an LLC?

-The Articles of Organization for an LLC are the formation documents that are filed with the state to officially form an LLC.
+The Articles of Organization for an LLC are the formation documents that are filed with the state to officially start an LLC.
 Otherwise known as a Certificate of Formation or Certificate Organization.

 How do you write an Article of Organization for an LLC?